jmillxyz/Win32-OpenSSH-wiki/TTY-PTY-support-in-Windows-OpenSSH.md

 ### When connected to unix ssh server
 a) vim command, intermittently the file is opened in the Replace mode.
 b) top command, clears the previous screen contents.
+c) window resize is not supported because of a bug in conhost.exe (conhost.exe is a windows 10 module to parse ANSI sequences).

 ### When connected to windows ssh server and using powershell
 a) while executing an unknown command (abcdef) in the powershell, the last line ( + FullyQualifiedErrorId : CommandNotFoundException) is not displayed on the console